Updates

 Free plan exports are watermarked and 480p only.
 No commercial use.
 Treat it as a proper evaluation, not as something you can publish from.

-There’s no cancel button โ€” not hidden, genuinely absent.
+There’s no cancel button โ€” not hidden, completely absent.
 To stop billing: log into pika.art โ†’ go to the Pricing page โ†’ select the Basic (free) plan.
 No confirmation email comes.
-Screenshot the downgrade screen as your proof.
+Screenshot the downgrade screen as your only proof.
 If charges continue after doing this, contact your bank directly.
 Don’t wait on Pika support.

 Yes.
 Credits are consumed at generation, not at delivery.
 A glitched clip, an off-prompt clip, a physically broken clip โ€” all cost the same as a perfect one.
-This is policy, not a bug.
-Budget for a ~25% credit drain from failures when you’re planning your monthly production volume.
+This is Pika’s documented policy, not a bug.
+In my testing roughly 26% of clips came back unusable โ€” results vary significantly by prompt type and queue conditions.
+Budget for the variance when planning monthly volume.

 LC